thomasclarke1969/documentation/websdk/integration/authentication.md

     ```javascript
     client.on('deauthenticated', function() {
-        if (!userClickedLogout) showMyLoginPage();
+        showMyLoginPage();
     });
     ```

 4. You can choose to deauthenticate the User at any point by calling `client.logout()`.
 This will effectively "log out" the User, deleting their session and any access to their account through that session.

-    ```javascript
-    // Called after the user has been deauthenticated
-    client.on('deauthenticated', function() {
-        // Handle the case where the user deauthenticated (return to your App's login
-        // screen, for example)
-        console.log('User is deauthenticated');
-    }
-    ```
+As above, it will also trigger the `deauthenticated` event.